We're here to help.

 These skills can help you toward becoming a more effective and qualified teacher for students with diverse needs.
 Furthermore, you will have access to a supportive community of knowledgeable educators and professionals in the special education field who can provide valuable networking opportunities and connections.
 For those aligned with Christian values, GCU integrates these principles into the curriculum, emphasizing compassion, empathy and a holistic approach to teaching.

 Moreover, pursuing a graduate certificate can ensure that educators stay updated with the latest research, methodologies and best practices in special education.
-The completion of this certificate can serve as a stepping-stone toward further academic pursuits, such as pursuing a master's degree or other advanced programs in special education.
+The completion of this certificate can be a steppingstone toward further pursuits, such as pursuing a master's or other advanced special education programs.

 The College of Education at GCU takes great care in preparing you for your own career in education, as well as teaching you how to lead your own classroom.
 This graduate certificate in special education online allows you to focus on critical competencies within special education for your chosen path of teaching in moderate to severe special education classrooms.